Camp (2003 film): Cast

-The movie is notable as the film debut of future Academy Award nominee Anna Kendrick, future three-time Tony nominee Robin de Jesús, future The Voice contestant Sasha Allen, and future Broadway performers DeQuina Moore and Steven Cutts.
+The movie is notable as the film debut of future Academy Award nominee Anna Kendrick, future three-time Tony nominee Robin de Jesús, future The Voice contestant Sasha Allen, and future Broadway performers DeQuina Moore, Steven Cutts, Tracee Beazer, and Brittany Pollack.

 Production

 The film was produced by Jersey Films, IFC Films, John Wells Productions, Killer Films, and Laughlin Park Pictures.
-All production took place in New York.
+Most of the film was shot on location at Stagedoor Manor camp in Loch Sheldrake, New York, as well as other brief scenes in Manhattan.

 Soundtrack

 The movie notably features a song co-written by Michael Gore, who had previously won the Academy Award For Best Original Song and the Academy Award For Best Original Score (both from the 1980 film, Fame).

+The album Camp (Music from the Motion Picture) was released on the Decca/UMG label in 2003.
+It comprises 14 tracks:

+A book with the sheet music was also published.

 Reception

 Box office

 In the opening weekend, the film made $54,294.
 It came in ranking at #45, showing at only 3 theaters in the United States and averaging $18,098.
 The film's widest release took place in the UK where it showed in 116 theaters.
 It ran for 12 weeks and closed on October 16, 2003.
 It has grossed $1,629,862 since 2003.
 The film also hit several top 100 charts for films in numerous categories.
 It is number 96 in the genre of gay/lesbian independent films, 78 for yearly PG-13 movies for 2003, and ranked 198 for the year 2003.